Bob-Wright/HACK-STACK-runs-LAMH-on-Windows10/README.md

 There is now an additional tutorial segment, SetupPart2, to set up some folders, files, and users that take advantage of the stack, as well as adding an FTP server to give us a familiar way to upload content.

-There is now an additional tutorial segment, SetupPart3, which explains how to install a database as our PHP sessions handler in the stack.
+There is now an additional tutorial segment, SetupPart3, which explains how to install a database to use as our PHP sessions handler in the stack.